-Fellows live in a communal house on the farm.
+Fellows live in a communal house right on the farm.
 Rooms are shared with one or two other people.
-Rent, food and utilities are covered by the Fellowship.
+Utilities, rooms, and food stipends are covered by Urban Adamah.
 Fellows are responsible for general house maintenance and cleanliness.

 You do not need any farming experience or Jewish knowledge to participate in the program.
-We are looking for individuals who are open, positive, excited to go “all in,” who are interested in using the tools of Jewish tradition to lead more intentional, connected and compassionate lives, and who will most likely leverage the experience to make positive social change inside and outside the Jewish community.
+We are looking for individuals who are open, positive, excited to go ‘all in’, who are interested in using the tools of Jewish tradition to lead more intentional, connected and compassionate lives, and who will most likely leverage the experience to make positive social change inside and outside the Jewish community.
 To learn more about the farming component of the fellowship, please view the Urban Agriculture page.

-During the first week of the fellowship, each partner community organization visits the farm and makes a presentation to the fellows about their work and about the nature of their internship.
+During the first week of the Fellowship, a representative from each partner community organization visits the farm and makes a presentation to the fellows about their work and about the nature of their internship.
 Fellows then work together as a group to select who will intern at which organization for the fellowship season.

 There is considerable demand for the Fellowship and we are unable to accept all qualified applicants.
 Applications will be considered in the order they are received.
 Since the application process takes a bit of time, we encourage you to apply as soon as you decide you are interested.

 Through our relationship with the Center for Jewish Studies at the Graduate Theology Union, Urban Adamah fellows may receive either undergraduate or graduate-level credit for their Urban Adamah experience.
-There is an additional charge of $2,199 per class (3 units).
+There is an additional charge of $2,199 per class (three units).
 To receive credit, fellows are required to work on a separate independent project related to the work of Urban Adamah.
 Projects are supervised by a faculty member at the Center for Jewish Studies or UC Berkeley.
 The project must be completed within six weeks of the end of the Fellowship.
-To learn more, please contact Rachel at email@example.com.
+To learn more, please contact the Young Adults Program Director.

 The programs are kindred spirits and enjoy a cooperative relationship, yet there is no legal connection between us.
-Adam Berman, the Executive Director of Urban Adamah, founded Adamah at the Isabella Freedman Jewish Retreat Center in 2003.
+Adam Berman, the President and Founder of Urban Adamah, founded Adamah at the Isabella Freedman Jewish Retreat Center in 2003.
 He also served as the program’s first director and currently sits on its Advisory Board.
-A good deal of the Urban Adamah curriculum was developed by Adam and other faculty members at Adamah between 2003 and 2008.
+A good deal of the Urban Adamah curriculum was developed by Adam and other faculty members at Adamah between 2003 – 2008.
 Shamu Sadeh, the Director of Adamah in Connecticut, serves as a senior advisor to Urban Adamah.

 No!
 We welcome individuals from all backgrounds and experiences of Jewish practice.
 For some fellows, Urban Adamah is their first exposure to Jewish tradition.
 Others have been part of Jewish educational settings and communities their entire lives.
 The fellowship is an immersive experience in Jewish learning and living that also invites fellows into an exploration of Jewish identity.
-In addition to applicants who identify as Jewish, we also admit applicants who are actively and seriously exploring a life path informed by Jewish teachings, culture, and history.
+We admit applicants who are actively and seriously exploring a life path informed by Jewish teachings, culture, and history.